Orange-OpenSource/casskop/docs/slides/Slides-CassKop-demo.md

 # Update of the Cassandra docker image

-The docker image version used for Cassandra is defined in the CRD by `version: 3.11.4-8u212-0.3.1-cqlsh`
+The docker image version used for Cassandra is defined in the CRD by `version: latest`

-Update this value with `version: latest-cqlsh` and apply again the manigest
+Update this value with `version: 3.11` and apply again the manigest

 CassKop start a rolling update of the entire cluster.